Settling the Score with Mr. Zoldan

 “Come with me!”
 I snapped, louder now, heat flooding back into my body.
 Energy surged, wild and directionless.
 Adrenaline without a plan.

-“Come on,” I muttered, breath quick, grip tight.
-“You won’t regret it, Mr. Zoldan.
-You won’t lose.
-Just come with me.”
+“Come on,” I muttered, breathe quick, grip tight.
+“You won’t regret it, Mr. Zoldan… Just come with me.”

 “Get in.”

-If I’d heard myself in that moment, I might’ve recoiled.
+If I heard myself at that moment, I might have recoiled.
 I don’t give orders.
-I don’t bark.
-That’s not me.
+I do not bark at people.
+This is not me.
 But the voice that came out was sharp, commanding, almost violent.

 “Sit down.
 Come on, Mr. Zoldan.
 Sit.
-I’m taking you for a ride.”
+We're going for a ride.”

-He hesitated, just a fraction, then obeyed.
+He hesitated, just a second, then obeyed.
 I caught a flicker of something on his face.
-Fear.
+Fear perhaps.

-I slammed the door shut, the sound cracking through the lot, and stepped away before he could speak.
+I slammed the door shut, the sound echoed through the lot and stepped away before he could speak.
 My fingers flew over the keypad as I dialed.

 He picked up on the first ring.
-“Avrom, Avrom!”
+“Abraham, Abraham!”
 My voice came out breathless, breaking.
 “I’m collapsing.
 I need you.”

 A beat.
 Then, calmer: “What happened?
 Talk.”

-Abraham Huys, Avrom, private investigator, methodical, unflappable.
-The same Avrom who shared a dorm room with me in yeshiva, where we spent long nights imagining darker versions of the world outside.
+Abraham Huys, Abraham, private investigator, methodical, unflappable.
+The same Abraham my Yeshiva roommate, where we spent long nights imagining darker versions of the world outside.

 “A letter,” I said, forcing the words out.
-“From my email.
+“Was sent from my email.
 To my boss.
 Full of insults, worse.
 It’s built from fragments of my books.
 Stitched together.
 It’s… it’s bad.”

 He didn’t miss a beat.
 “Resign.
 Pay fifty thousand for defamation.
 Move on.
 Glad I could help.”